shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/comparison.md

         </ul>
         <br/>
         <b>That's it for me,
-        <br/>I hope you guys are excited about Web Components and Stencil, if you are I will be in the speaker room to answer your questions. thanks very much</b>
+        <br/>I hope you guys are excited about Web Components and Stencil,<br/> and if you are I will be in the office hours room with Stencil stickers! thanks very much</b>
     </aside>
 </section>